 A course on sustainability organised by the Baltic University Programme.
 The education consists of workshops, seminars and group discussions on board a sailing ship.
 The conference gives an overview of the current situation concerning some of the most important issues of sustainability.
 The teachers together plann and create the conference program before the cruise, and run the conference by giving lectures, organizing workshops on board and contribute with their expertise in discussions and presentations on different themes.

 The course conveys different views on sustainability globally and especially in the Baltic Sea Region.
 The political and socio-economic dimensions and aspects of environmental impact and use of natural resources are discussed, as well as strategies for change and environmental governance and management.
 The course consists of twelve thematic modules, each accompanied by texts and video inserts, together with locally organised lectures, seminars and study visits.
 This course in an update of the "A Sustainable Baltic Region" course.
+Currently, the course can be found on the Aralsociety's website.

 Concepts of Sustainability